Choi Ye-na: 2022–present: Solo debut

 On January 1, 2022, Choi announced through her social media that she would make her solo debut with the EP Smiley on January 17.
 She made her broadcast debut on Mnet's M Countdown on January 20 performing "Smiley".
 On February 10, 2022, Choi earned her first ever music show win on Mnet's M Countdown.

 Choi released her second EP, Smartphone, on August 3, 2022.

 In January 2023, Choi released a poster confirming her comeback with her first single album, Love War, on January 16.
+That month, she was also cast in the ENA variety show HMLYCP.